drornir/website/dndev/content/posts/declarative-config-for-golang-idea.md

 > "If it's not in a doc, it doesn't exist" - Eddy K

 The first and maybe the most important feature is documentation of what are the parameters you can pass to this program.
-So I want factor3 to print out the schema of the parameters you can pass.
+So I want this lib to print out the schema of the parameters you can pass.
 It's useful for `--help`, for embedding that in your `README.md`, in the "Getting Started" part of your docs...
 Literally everywhere.
 Evidently, it's what we